 Your hands may begin to get dry and chapped from all the handwashing, so make sure you have hand lotion sitting right beside your soap.

 Keep extra tissue boxes on hand, and make sure they are the soft kind.
 Trying to blow your nose on a lovely thick paper towel, or walking around the house with a toilet paper roll tucked under your arm is not the way to go.
-Have many boxes of soft tissues strategically placed around your home so you can
+Have many boxes of soft tissues strategically placed around your home so you can catch that runny nose.

 Buy extra paper towels, and place a roll in each bathroom to help reduce the spread of germs.
 During flu season, I’m not a fan of drying my hands on a damp hand towel in the bathroom.
 I’m guessing you aren’t a fan of that either.